straightlab/compgenomics_minicourse/2021_edition/03_blast.md

 blastn -query raw/SRR13403380.head.fasta -db /scratch/groups/astraigh/biochem_minicourse_2021/shared/blastdb -num_threads 4 >blast/rawoutput.first10.txt
 ```

-Taking a look at this file with `less` shows that this command returns the blast hits in a format similar to that of we ontain when running blast online.
+Taking a look at this file with `less` shows that this command returns the blast hits in a format similar to what we obtain when running blast online.

 Note we can use "process substitution" with `<()` to get the first 10 reads on the fly without having to create an intermediate file